Covid-19: Life in Refuge During Lockdown - from a child's eyes20 May 2020

 We all know only too well how unsettling, challenging and frightening it can be living in these times of Covid-19.
 We know, too, that escaping domestic abuse and moving to refuge can bring mixed emotions.
 The sense of relief, of hope and security - of finally being safe - can be tempered by feelings of uncertainty about moving to a strange area, living in refuge and about the future.

 So, how does it feel to be living in refuge during lockdown?
-We asked this question to the children we support, who are living with mum in refuge right now.
+We asked this question of the children who are living with mum in refuge right now.
 Here’s what they told us:

 - “I miss my football because it's good fun and I miss my friends and family.
 I am most looking forward to getting back to swimming.” *James, age 8